 There are a wide variety of non-dairy milks out there now including soy, rice, oat and various nut milks.
 While the dairy alternatives are similarly priced to ordinary milk, look at out for supermarket own brands as these tend to be cheaper.
 Alternatively, if you have the time, making your own milk can be a good option.

-Spices are essential in everyday cooking; they bring flavour and depth to dishes and are often what makes the meal memorable.
+Spices are essential for everyday cooking; they bring flavour and depth to dishes and are often what makes the meal memorable.
 Staple spices include garlic, onion, paprika, chilli, basil, oregano, rosemary, thyme, ginger, vanilla and cinnamon.
 It’s worth experimenting to find your favourites.
 Building a collection can take time so why not buy a spice a week to spread out the cost?